Ahmedlebshten/School_Management_System/README.md

-# School Management System – CI Repository with Jenkins
+# School Management System – CI Repository with GitHub Actions

 This repository represents the CI layer of the School Management System DevOps architecture.